cdupont/keycloak-hs/README.md

 Authorizations
 --------------

-Let's set up some authorization policies in order to demonstrate the capacity of Keycloak-HS.
+Let's set up some authorization policies in order to demonstrate the capacity of Keycloak-hs.
 We want to authorize our user "demo" to "view" any resource.

 Go in the new "Authorization" tab that appeared.